YevheniiKovryzhenko/ACEPilot/README.md

 		year = {2022},
 	}
   	```
-* Y. Kovryzhenko and E. Taheri, “Development of Cascaded Control and Path-Planning Algorithms for Autonomous Aerial Vehicles,” Auburn University Journal of Undergraduate Scholarship, p.
-4, 2021.
+* Kovryzhenko, Y., and Taheri, E., “Development of Cascaded Control and Path- Planning Algorithms for Autonomous Aerial Vehicles,” Auburn University Journal of Undergraduate Scholarship, 2021, p.
+4.
 	```
 	@article{kovryzhenko_development_2021,
 		title = {Development of Cascaded Control and Path-Planning Algorithms for Autonomous Aerial Vehicles},